 As mentioned previously, no matter how careful you are brake pads do wear down over time.
 Having them replaced should become part of your vehicle maintenance, just like changing your oil, though luckily not as often.

 While oil changes are usually recommended every three months or three thousand miles, most brake pads last far longer.
 Depending on your vehicle and the amount of driving you do, some brake pads can be expected to last between 25,000-70,000 miles.

 No matter how many miles they’ve been used for, if your brakes start showing signs of dysfunction, it’s important to have them checked immediately.
-If you need your brakes checked, visit Reliable Automotive, an auto repair shop with locations in Kyle, San Marcos, and Buda, TX for a free brake check today.
+If you’re looking for a trusted local shop to have your brakes looked at, visit Reliable Automotive at any of our locations in Kyle, Buda or San Marcos TX for a free brake check today.